luteroelavoco/rocketfy/README.md

 ![](assets/rocketfy.png)

-## Instalation
+## Installation

-For instalation of all dependecies, go to cmd and run a code below
+For installation of all dependencies, go to cmd and run a code below

 ```sh
 yarn install
 ```

-After all dependecies installed
+After all dependencies installed

 **To run**